 Men of age 60 and women aged 55 with a minimum 25 years of contributions, or any person who has made a minimum 30 years of contributions is eligible for an old-age pension.

-An employer is required to pay the entire salary for first 3 days of sick leave, after which social security pays 75% salary of an employee who takes leave.
+An employer is required to pay the entire salary for the first 3 days of sick leave, after which social security pays 75% of the employee's salary.
 As for maternity benefits, social security compensates 100% of the monthly salary, and the employer is required to grant a 12-week maternity care leave.

 Male employees younger than 60 years of age or female employees of age 55 who have made contributions for 36 months, including a minimum 18 months of contributions in the 36 months before the start of disability, are eligible for disability pension.

-Disability benefit is paid if the insured has lost a minimum 66% loss of earning capacity and needs an attendant constantly for normal daily functions.
+Disability benefit is paid if the insured has suffered a minimum 66% loss of earning capacity and needs an attendant constantly for normal daily functions.